IV. Health Policy Reference Desk >> D. Health Policy Careers >> Internships (last updated 1.4.16)

 Student Educational Employment Program.
 Most Federal agencies use this program.
 Some develop additional student, intern, or fellowship programs to meet their specific business needs.
 The Program has two components; student temporary employment (ranging from summer jobs to positions that can last for as long as you are a student) and student career experience (work experience directly related to your academic field of study which provides formal periods of work and study while you are attending school).
 The Program is available to all levels of students: high school, vocational and technical, associate degree, baccalaureate degree, graduate degree, and professional degree students.

-E-Scholar is a one-stop portal listing more than 70 internships within the Federal Government (including some related to health policy), with opportunities available to students (high school through doctoral level) and mid-career professionals.
+Mount Saint Mary’s University offers a one-stop portal listing more than 70 internships within the Federal Government (including some related to health policy), with opportunities available to students (high school through doctoral level) and mid-career professionals.
 This site provides a description of each opportunity and links to obtain further details.

 Internship Opportunities Within the Federal Government (Office of Rep. Melvin Watt, D-NC).
 This 50+ page annual publication of internship opportunities within the federal government for undergraduate, graduate and law students was compiled by federal departments and agencies at the request of Rep. Watt and does not include every available opportunity, but it provides somewhat more detail on eligibility requirements than the CRS compilation.

 Internships, Fellowships, and Other Work Experience Opportunities in the Federal Government.
 (Congressional Research Service).
 This report describes Internet resources on internships, fellowships, and work experience programs within the federal government.
 It is intended as a selective guide for students of all levels: high school, undergraduate, graduate, and postgraduate.
-It was supposed to be updated annually, but the latest version is 2007.

 Emerging Leaders Program.
 ELP is a competitive, two-year, paid, federal internship within DHHS.
 The program provides a unique opportunity to develop analytical and critical leadership skills in one of the largest federal agencies in the nation.
 Rotation opportunities to expand leadership competencies are available throughout the Department and across federal agencies.